holstegelab/aghub_docs/docs/getting-started.md

 1. Open the [SURFcua portal](https://portal.cua.surf.nl/) and log in with your username, portal password, and 2FA code.
 2. Go to **SSH Keys**.
 3. Paste the full public key line into the SSH key field.
-4. Enter your AGHub/SURFcua portal password when the portal asks for confirmation.
-5. Click the button to add or upload the key.

-!!! warning "Which password to enter"

-    The password requested when adding an SSH key is your AGHub/SURFcua portal password.
-It is *not* the optional passphrase that may protect your private SSH key on your own computer.

 ??? info "How to create or find your SSH public key"